TehGM/Wolfringo/docs/guides/features/receiving-profile-updates.md

 };
 ```

-It is recommended to limit requested entities, and to use [GetUsersAsync](xref:TehGM.Wolfringo.Sender.GetUsersAsync(TehGM.Wolfringo.IWolfClient,System.Collections.Generic.IEnumerable{System.UInt32},System.Threading.CancellationToken)) and [GetGroupsAsync](xref:TehGM.Wolfringo.Sender.GetGroupsAsync(TehGM.Wolfringo.IWolfClient,System.Collections.Generic.IEnumerable{System.UInt32},System.Threading.CancellationToken)) that take any IEnumerable>uint< instead of individual ID.
+It is recommended to limit requested entities, and to use [GetUsersAsync](xref:TehGM.Wolfringo.Sender.GetUsersAsync(TehGM.Wolfringo.IWolfClient,System.Collections.Generic.IEnumerable{System.UInt32},System.Threading.CancellationToken)) and [GetGroupsAsync](xref:TehGM.Wolfringo.Sender.GetGroupsAsync(TehGM.Wolfringo.IWolfClient,System.Collections.Generic.IEnumerable{System.UInt32},System.Threading.CancellationToken)) that take any IEnumerable&lt;uint&gt; instead of individual ID.
 If you spam the server too much, it may temporarily suspend your bot's account.